MI9: Escape aids

 MI9 manufactured various escape aids that they sent to prisoner-of-war camps.
 Many of them were based on the ideas of Christopher Hutton.
-Hutton proved so popular that he built himself a secret underground bunker in the middle of a field where he could work in peace.

-Hutton made compasses that were hidden inside pens or tunic buttons.
-He used left-hand threads so that, if the Germans discovered them and the searcher tried to screw them open, they would just tighten.
-He printed maps on silk, so they would not rustle, and disguised them as handkerchiefs, hiding them inside canned goods.
-For aircrew he designed special boots with detachable leggings that could quickly be converted to look like civilian shoes, and hollow heels that contained packets of dried food.
-A magnetised razor blade would indicate north if placed on water.
-Some of the spare uniforms that were sent to prisoners could be easily converted into civilian suits.
-Officer prisoners inside Colditz Castle requested and received a complete floor plan of the castle.

-Hutton also designed an escaper's knife: a strong blade, a screwdriver, three saws, a lockpick, a forcing tool and a wire cutter.
+These included maps on silk and compasses.

 MI9 used the services of former magician Jasper Maskelyne to design hiding places for escape aids including tools hidden in cricket bats and baseball bats, maps concealed in playing cards and actual money in board-games.
 Notably were maps hidden in Monopoly boards, and real money hidden in the piles of Monopoly money.

-Forged German identity cards, ration coupons and travel warrants were also smuggled into POW camps by MI9.

-MI9 sent the tools in parcels in the name of various, usually nonexistent, charity organizations.
-They did not use Red Cross parcels lest they violate the Geneva Convention and to avoid the guards restricting access to them.
-MI9 relied upon their parcels either not being searched by the Germans or ensuring that the prisoners (warned by a secret message) could remove the contraband before they were searched.
-In time the German guards learned to expect and find the escape aids.

 The British games manufacturer Jaques of London were commissioned by MI9 to produce a variety of games (from board games to sports) which contained numerous escape and evasion devices.
 These included travel and full sized chess sets, with contraband inside the wooden boards, the boxes or the chess pieces themselves, table tennis, tennis, badminton racquets containing money, maps and miniature compasses, dart boards filled with escape devices and tools, shove halfpenny boards, hollowed and filled with escape aids, and larger boxed games containing even more contraband.
 It was not until X-Ray machines were deployed at German POW camps, that the German authorities began to capture significant amounts of escape material.

-In southern China the MI9 unit British Army Aid Group helped POWs in Japanese camps escape to China during World War II.
-The group was closely linked to the Hong Kong Chinese Regiment.